iAmMe27/Tahrovin/README.md

 * **Weapon Throw VR** - There are a few presets available to you in here, try them out and see which one you prefer.
 * **Spell Wheel VR** - You can change what the spell wheels will show you here as well as the controller binds for showing the spell wheel in the first place.
 * **Simply Balanced** - There are a lot of options in this menu to allow you to really tune the balance of the game.
 You can make it easier to turn yourself into a god, if you like the high-power kind of playthrough or a lot harder to make it a cruel and punishing playthrough.
 Whilst the options are standard out of the box, I would recommend you reduce the damage of both archery and melee because of the crazy amount of speed you can have compared to regular Skyrim.
-* **Strike Obstruction Systems** - You can change the visual effects for timed blocks in here because the default spark effect is buggy and doesn't always show.
 * **Conduit** - You can channel your magic through your weapons and when paired with Weapon Throw, it can make for some powerful moves.

 ## Controller Bindings